1. Introduction

 expression

-Is a combination of one or more data components and operators that the base program language may understand.
+A combination of one or more data components and operators that the base program language may understand.

 function task

-In C, an task declared by a task directive at file-scope that comes before a declaration that declares a single function or comes before a function-definition.
+In C, a task declared by a task directive at file-scope that comes before a declaration that declares a single function or comes before a function-definition.
 In both cases the declarator should include a parameter type list.

 In C++, a task declared by a task directive at namespace-scope or class-scope that comes before a function-definition or comes before a declaration or member-declaration that declares a single function.